Link Expiry

 How It Works in FlipLink

 FlipLink's [link expiry](/features/link-expiry) feature lets you set an expiration date and time on any flipbook or document link.
 You configure this in the publication settings by choosing a specific calendar date or a relative time window.
 After the deadline passes, the link returns an expiration notice rather than the content.
-You can update or extend the expiry at any time from the dashboard.
+You can update or extend the expiry at any time from the dashboard without generating a new URL.
 This works alongside other access controls like [password protection](/features/password-protection) and [privacy settings](/features/privacy-and-access-control) to give you layered security over your published materials.

 Related Features